Understanding Autism Burnout: Signs, Effects, + How to Recover

 How to Recover from Autism Burnout

-Recovery from autism burnout is possible, but it takes time, patience, and the right support.
-Unlike typical stress or work-related burnout, autism burnout often requires more intentional recovery than a weekend off or a short vacation can provide; it requires a conscious effort to step back, slow down, and live authentically.
+Recovery from autism burnout is possible, but it takes time, patience, and the proper support.
+Unlike typical stress or work-related burnout, autism burnout often requires more intentional recovery than a weekend off or a short vacation can provide.
+It requires a conscious effort to step back, slow down, and live authentically.

 For some, this is the first time they allow themselves not to mask or perform for others.
 Unstructured downtime — without guilt — is essential for the nervous system to reset.